 Lung cancer forms in tissues of the lung, usually in the cells lining air passages.
 It starts from a single cell, but usually includes millions of cells by the time it can be seen by an X-ray.
 Cancer cells lose their previous function in the body.
 Instead they grow faster than regular cells.
 They cause the body to weaken and prevent organs from working.
 The two main types of lung cancer are small cell lung cancer, which spreads quickly and non-small cell lung cancer, which is more common and spreads slowly.
 More than 225,000 Americans are diagnosed with lung cancer each year.
 Treatment depends on the type and stage of lung cancer and may include one or more treatments, including surgery, chemotherapy, radiation therapy or targeted drug therapy.

-The Division of Thoracic Surgery at Brigham and Women’s Hospital (BWH) uses the most advanced diagnostic (determining precisely what type the cancer is) and staging (determining how advanced the cancer is) methods and offers proven treatments for patients with lung cancer, including minimally invasive surgical techniques aided by video and robotic technology.
-We are the surgical team for Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), an exceptional collaboration between two world-class medical centers.
+The specialists in The Lung Center at Brigham and Women’s Hospital (BWH) provide the most advanced diagnostic and staging methods and offer proven treatments for patients with lung cancer, including minimally invasive surgical techniques aided by video and robotic technology.
+Our thoracic surgeons are the surgical team for Dana-Farber/Brigham and Women's Cancer Center (DF/BWCC), an exceptional collaboration between two world-class medical centers.